Introduction to Flowers for Algernon

 outstretched to me – her face is a blank mask.
 She takes me into her arms, kisses and caresses me, and I want to hold her tightly but I’m afraid: The more she touches me, the more frightened I become because I know I must never touch a girl.
 Then, as her body rubs up against mine, I feel a strange bubbling and throbbing inside me that makes me warm.
 But when I look up I see a bloody knife in her hands.
 (May 2)

 These two examples show images of color, sound, and feelings.

-- Metaphor: Flowers for Algernon shows good use of various metaphors such as,
+- Metaphor: Flowers for Algernon has the following examples of metaphors,

 i.
 A look passed between them.
 I felt the blood rush to my face again.
 They